lukedays/simoino/README.md

-simoino
+Simoino
 =======

-A Simon game using Arduino
+A Simon game using Arduino.